Skip to main content

 Who qualifies

 For Wisconsin’s main programs, the senior usually must be a Wisconsin resident, age 18 or older, and meet both financial and functional rules.
 The financial side is handled through Medicaid.
-The functional side is handled through Wisconsin’s Long-Term Care Functional Screen, which looks at bathing, dressing, eating, medications, mobility, cognition, diagnoses, and the risk that the person would otherwise need institutional care.
+The functional side is handled through Wisconsin’s Functional Screen, which looks at bathing, dressing, eating, medications, mobility, memory, diagnoses, and the risk that the person would otherwise need institutional care.

 For Family Care, the person must be a frail elder or an adult with a disability, be eligible for Medicaid, be functionally eligible, and have a long-term care condition expected to last more than 90 days.
-For Wisconsin’s Home and Community-Based Services waiver programs, the person must also meet the nursing-home or non-nursing-home level of care rules.
-If the person already has Medicaid or SSI, the financial step can be easier.
+For Wisconsin’s home and community-based waiver programs, the person must also meet the nursing-home or non-nursing-home level of care rules.
+If the person already has Medicaid or Supplemental Security Income (SSI), the financial step can be easier.

 Table 2.
 Key Wisconsin Medicaid long-term care numbers for 2026